 Responsible cat ownership

-Two cats are permitted on a 600m² allotment and one cat on less than 600m² or multi-residential premises.
-A permit is required to keep three or more cats on a 600m² allotment, permits are available through council.
+Two cats are permitted on a 600m2 or greater allotment and only one cat is permitted on an allotment less than 600m2 or on multi-residential premises (ie: units, apartments, townhouses etc).
+An additional animal permit is required to keep three or more cats on a 600m2 or greater allotment; or two cats on an allotment less than 600m2.

 - desex your cat